ortoniKC/LetXPath/CONTRIBUTING.md

 ## How Can I Contribute?

-Anyone can contribute to our project in three ways
+Anyone can contribute to our project in four ways

 1. By developing the XPath pattern
 2. By designing the UI